szlukisz/ovirtbackup/README.md

 ## Disclaimer

 Use the software **at your own risk**.
 This has not been heavily tested in production environments.
 We suggest running the scripts on Ubuntu 20.04.
-It should work on Ovirt 4.3 and 4.4 engines.
+It tested work on Ovirt 4.5 engines.

 ## VM backup & restore